 A Henry Moore bronze sculpture "Maquette for Curved Mother and Child" also sold well in the sale at $227,000, exceeding it's a high estimate of $200,000.
 The sculpture came from the collection of Stephen Bogart, and was formerly in the collection of his mother Lauren Bacall.
 Ms Bacall was a close friend of the sculptor and a passionate enthusiast for his work.
 The bronze is a striking record of their relationship as artist and collector.

-Further highlights included Franz Marc's jewel-like watercolor "Pferd und Rind," which brought $245,000.
+Further highlights included Franz Marc's jewel-like watercolour "Pferd und Rind," which brought $245,000.
 The 1913 goauche was consigned from the collection of noted collectors and MOMA benefactors Matthew and Erna Futter.

 Also of note, Gino Severini's futurist masterpiece "Train de Blessés" brought $209,000, sold to benefit a New York foundation.
 The extremely rare drawing from a pivotal moment in art was unseen for more than 50 years and reappeared to coincide with the Futurist retrospective at the Guggenheim Museum in NYC.